Living on Ohlone Land & Reciprocity

 The Sogorea Te Land Trust is an urban Indigenous women-led community organization that facilitates the return of Chochenyo and Karkin Ohlone lands in the San Francisco Bay Area to Indigenous stewardship.
 Sogorea Te creates opportunities for all people living in Ohlone territory to work together to re-envision the Bay Area community and what it means to live on Ohlone land.
 Guided by the belief that land is the foundation that can bring us together, Sogorea Te calls on us all to heal from the legacies of colonialism and genocide, to remember different ways of living, and to do the work that our ancestors and future generations are calling us to do. http://sogoreate-landtrust.com/

 My dedication to sustainability and quality has led me to using only organic plant medicines and supporting local medicinal growers.
-Medicines are prepared with intention and in their natural whole forms: seeds, berries, roots, leaves, bark, or flowers.
+I prepare medicines with intention and in their natural whole forms: seeds, berries, roots, leaves, bark, or flowers.
 Alcohol-based tinctures are made from biodynamically-grown organic grapes.

-Very few herbs I use are wild harvested and when they are, only when abundant.
-I avoid using herbs that are threatened out of respect for Mother Earth and for the Indigenous peoples who are still tending to them.
+Very few herbs I use are wild harvested out of respect for the plants which are increasingly threatened due to habitat destruction and over-harvesting.
+I also take into account the local Indigenous peoples who may be tending to them.

 I am committed to the guidelines set forth by United Plant Savers “to protect native medicinal plants of the United States and Canada and their native habitat while ensuring an abundant renewable supply of medicinal plants for generations to come.” https://www.unitedplantsavers.org/